graphprotocol/contracts/packages/issuance/contracts/agreement/RecurringAgreementManager.md

 Collection flows through `SubgraphService → RecurringCollector → PaymentsEscrow`.
 RecurringCollector then calls `IAgreementOwner.afterCollection` on the payer, which triggers automatic reconciliation and escrow top-up in the same transaction.
 Manual reconcile is still available as a fallback.

 The manager exposes `reconcileAgreement` (gas-predictable, per-agreement) and `reconcileProvider` (pair-level escrow rebalancing).
-Batch convenience functions `reconcilePair`, `reconcileCollector`, and `reconcileAll` are in the stateless `RecurringAgreementHelper` contract, which iterates agreements and delegates each reconciliation back to the manager.
+Batch convenience functions `reconcile`, `reconcileCollector`, and `reconcileAll` are in the stateless `RecurringAgreementHelper` contract, which iterates agreements and delegates each reconciliation back to the manager.

 ### Cancel / Remove